Top 10 Attractions in Tbilisi

 9. Tbilisi Botanical Garden

-Tbilisi Botanical Garden, Landmarks and Attractions in Tbilisi
+Tbilisi Botanical Garden, Tbilisi

 A peaceful haven spanning 128 hectares, located just behind the Narikala Fortress in central Tbilisi.
 With its shaded paths, gazebos, waterfalls, and bridges, the Botanical Garden is perfect for those looking for a romantic stroll, a bike ride, or a nature photo op away from city noise.